 Welcome to Testing Services at the University of West Florida!

-University Testing Services and the Testing Center's role is to advance UWF's mission, vision, and priorities by providing the University, northwest Florida and southeast Alabama communities standardized testing services which meets the needs of its clients.
+University Testing Services' role is to advance UWF's mission, vision, and priorities by providing the University, northwest Florida and southeast Alabama communities standardized testing services which meets the needs of its clients.
 This web site provides links to national and state examinations offered on campus at the University of West Florida.

-UWF Testing Services and the Test Center are committed to providing the University and broader community the most technologically advanced standardized testing services available.
-As part of Student Affairs, UWF Testing Services (UTS) serves the University and other entities by providing information and test administration services for numerous standardized examination programs.
+UWF Testing Services is committed to providing the University and broader community the most technologically advanced standardized testing services available.
+As part of the Center for Academic Success, UWF Testing Services serves the University and other entities by providing information and test administration services for UWF faculty and students as well as numerous standardized examination programs.
 Our main office is located in Building 21, room 120.

-UTS administers examinations required for admission to colleges, graduate and professional schools as well as many other specialty examinations.
+Testing Services administers examinations required for admission to colleges, graduate and professional schools as well as many other specialty examinations.
 Examples include the ACT, SAT, CLEP, GRE, MAT, LSAT, and TOEFL.
-UTS also offers proctored exam service for students enrolled in other institutions, UWF students enrolled in online courses, as well as other certification or licensure exams.
+We also offer proctored exam service for students enrolled in other institutions, UWF students enrolled in online courses, as well as other certification or licensure exams.

 In addition, UWF has a computer-based test center.
 Part of the testing space is exclusively contracted with Educational Testing Service to administer, via computer, the GRE, TOEFL, PRAXIS and other computer-based examinations.
 Additional space is used to administer other computer-based exams such as the CLEP, CLA/CP, MAT and others.
 A separate room with test stations provides a location for special testing sessions when a private session or special equipment is required for a disabled candidate.

 This secure facility has 14 PC test stations, and audio/video monitoring.
-A separate room with two test stations provides a location for special testing sessions when a private session or special equipment is required for a disabled candidate.
+A separate room with two test stations provides a location for special testing sessions when a private session or special equipment is required for a candidate who needs accommodations.

 Hours vary with each testing program.
-Contact the Testing Office for specific hours and information.
+Contact Testing Services for specific hours and information.

 Building 21, Suite 120